-Action 38: Within the new Clause in relation to Pakenham under Clause 21.03 Settlement, include under Further Strategic Work, an action to investigate the best way to manage development within the Meeking Drive and Ryan Road area in Pakenham.
+Action 39: Within the new Clause in relation to Pakenham under Clause 21.03 Settlement, include under Further Strategic Work, an action to investigate the best way to manage development within the Meeking Drive and Ryan Road area in Pakenham.

-Action 39: Update Clause 21.02-5 Open space, Clause 21.03-2 Urban growth area, Clause 21.05-1 Infrastructure provision and Clause 21.05-3 Local roads to include reference to Infrastructure Contributions, Infrastructure Contributions Plans and Infrastructure Contributions Plan Overlays as required.
+Action 40: Update Clause 21.02-5 Open space, Clause 21.03-3 Urban growth area, Clause 21.05-1 Infrastructure provision and Clause 21.05-3 Local roads to include reference to Infrastructure Contributions, Infrastructure Contributions Plans, the Infrastructure Contributions Plan Overlay (ICPO) and the Infrastructure Contributions Overlay (ICO) as required.

-Action 40: Develop a local policy for non-residential use in residential areas based on the draft provided by Growth Area Planning.
+Action 41: Under Clause 12.03-1, include development of a local policy for non-residential uses in residential areas based on the draft provided by Growth Area Planning under further strategic work.

-Action 41: Update Clause 21.02-2 Landscape and Clause 21.04-2 Agriculture to discourage boundary realignments that create the opportunity for fragmentation of agricultural land and the creation of a concentration of residential uses outside the UGB and Township Boundaries.
+Action 42: Update Clause 21.02-2 Landscape and Clause 21.04-2 Agriculture to discourage boundary realignments that create the opportunity for fragmentation of agricultural land and the creation of a concentration of residential uses outside the UGB and Township Boundaries.

-Action 42: Within further strategic work under Clause 21.04.2 Agriculture include an additional point as follows: Prepare a local policy to provide guidance on boundary realignments in green wedge areas.
+Action 43: Within further strategic work under Clause 21.04.2 Agriculture include an additional point as follows: Prepare a local policy to provide guidance on boundary realignments in green wedge areas.

-Action 43: Within further strategic work under Clause 21.04.2 Agriculture include an additional point as follows: Prepare a local policy to provide guidance on boundary realignments in green wedge areas and new dwellings in these areas are associated with an agricultural or horticultural use and are not for the intention of a rural residential property or hobby farm.
+Action 44: Within further strategic work under Clause 21.04.2 Agriculture include an additional point as follows: Prepare a local policy to provide guidance on boundary realignments in green wedge areas to ensure new dwellings are associated with an agricultural or horticultural use and are not for a rural residential property or hobby farm.

-Action 44: Develop a local policy that addresses uses in the green zones that are required to be in conjunction with Agriculture, Natural Systems, Outdoor recreation facility, Rural industry or Winery, and sets out parameters of how these uses are to be established.
+Action 45: Develop a local policy at 21.04-2 Agriculture that addresses uses in the green zones that are required to be in conjunction with Agriculture, Natural Systems, Outdoor recreation facility, Rural industry or Winery, and sets out parameters of how these uses are to be established.

-Action 45: Under further strategic work in Clause 21.03-3 Rural townships, include an action to: "investigate the sustainable development of towns within the green wedge, with a priority to investigate Nar Nar Goon, Tynong, Garfield and Bunyip".
+Action 46: Under further strategic work in Clause 21.03-4 Rural townships, include an action to: "investigate the sustainable development of towns within the green wedge, with a priority to investigate Nar Nar Goon, Tynong, Garfield and Bunyip".

-Action 46: Under Clause 21.02-2 Landscape, include an additional strategy under Landscape values as follows: "Require replanting in accordance with the Replanting rations for the removal of vegetation in an Environmental Significance Overlay, Significant Landscape Overlay and Vegetation Protection Overlay".
+Action 47: Under Clause 21.02-2 Landscape, include "development of a policy for replacement planting ratios for the removal of vegetation in an Environmental Significance Overlay, Significant Landscape Overlay and Vegetation Protection Overlay".

-Action 47: Under Clause 21.02-3 Biodiversity, include an additional strategy under Strategies under Objective 1 as follows: "Require replanting in accordance with the Replanting rations for the removal of vegetation in an Environmental Significance Overlay, Significant Landscape Overlay and Vegetation Protection Overlay".
+Action 48: Under Clause 21.02-3 Biodiversity, include "development of a policy for replacement planting ratios for the removal of vegetation in an Environmental Significance Overlay, Significant Landscape Overlay and Vegetation Protection Overlay".